Built to make your ClickHouse stream ingestion seamless

 No code web Ul

 GlassFlow’s web UI offers a guided experience for building and deploying real-time data pipelines.
-It enables not just engineers but also to analysts to use it.
+Powerful enough for engineers and clear enough for analysts to use it too.

 Process and transform